sshnaidm/gpt-code-review-action/README.md

 # OpenAI Code Review Action

-This action uses the OpenAI GPT-3 language model to review code changes in a pull request.
+This action uses selected OpenAI language model to review code changes in a pull request.

 ## Usage

+You have to provide your OpenAI API token to your repository.
+You need to have OpenAI API account.
+You can create an API key [here](https://platform.openai.com/account/api-keys).
+Copy it as you would not be able to get it later.
+Then you go to Settings / Secrets and variables / Actions and add a new Repository secret named `OPENAI_API_KEY` with your API key.

 To use this action, include it as a step in your workflow, after the checkout step.